-Careers Education is delivered through Key Stage 3 during PSHE lessons, tutorial and through the curriculum and develops into Key Stage 4 when all pupils will be given guidance and support in making a smooth transition to further education.
+Careers Education is delivered through Key Stage 3 during PSHE lessons, tutorial and through the curriculum and develops into Key Stage 4 when all pupils will be given guidance and support in making a smooth transition to further education, training or an apprenticeship.

-In Key Stage 4 pupils continue work within PSHE but are also given guidance in picking a route when they have left school that is appropriate for their needs.
+In Key Stage 4 pupils continue work within PSHE but are also given guidance in picking a route when they have left school.
 Pupils will spend time working on personal statements and interview techniques that will help to create a positive impression.

-Winterton Community Academy values the importance of impartial careers advise, the role of Fiona Fisk (Careers Advisor) is crucial to this being provided to all pupils.
+Winterton Community Academy values the importance of impartial careers advise and guidance, the role of Fiona Fisk (Careers Advisor) is crucial to this being provided to all pupils.
 Fiona is employed by North Lincolnshire Council, Careers Team.

-The deadline for Year 11’s applying for NLC AND JLC is the Easter holidays at the very latest.
+The deadline for Year 11’s applying for North Lindsey College and John Leggott College is the Easter holidays at the very latest.

 If any additional support is needed please see or contact Mr Lemmon.
-If parents wish to help with applications the joint application form for both colleges is on the link to the right.
-This needs to be handed in to Mr Florence so he can pass it on to the college.
+If parents wish to help with applications the joint application form for both colleges can be found on the links below.
+This needs to be handed in to Mr Lemmon so she can pass it on to the college on your behalf.

-If parents would like additional info they are also welcome to contact Mr Florence by email: Florence.M@wintertoncommunityacademy.co.uk or through the school office.
+If parents would like additional information they are also welcome to contact Mr Lemmon by email: email@example.com or through the School Reception

-If parents would like additional info they are also welcome to contact Mr Florence by email or through the school office.
+If parents would like additional information they are welcome to contact Mr Lemmon by email or through the School Reception.

 Annual Careers Convention

 Careers adviser Fiona Fisk – Fiona is in school every week and gives impartial advice to all pupils.
 Students can request an appointment at any time.
-Fiona attends the Careers Convention, upper school Parents Evenings and visits all year 10 and 11 tutor groups.
+Fiona attends the Careers Convention and visits all Year 10 and 11 tutor groups.

 If you have any special requirements for this meeting parents are encouraged to attend and be involved in this process.
-Fiona will also be available to give impartial advice at Careers Convention, parents evening and exam results day.
+Fiona will also be available to give impartial advice at the Careers Convention and exam results day.